jamie120/ms3-eat-vegan-recipes/README.md

     - The navbar adopted a minimalistic design, the recipe types have been collapsed under a single link 'recipes'.
 Which can be expanded to display the additional links when desired.
     - Login / Register links added, displayed accordingly.
     - Add recipe link, displayed accordingly.
+- Call to action buttons
+    - Throughout the site, sections with multiple call to action buttons have a carousel feature implemented, to display one button at a time, on rotation.

 ## Responsive Page Design